Tailor-made Tour 20 days from £7000 per person

 Fly overnight from the UK to Tokyo.

-Arrive in Tokyo and transfer by airport bus to your hotel for a four-night stay in the Japanese capital.
-Spend the remainder of the day recovering from your flight, perhaps with a visit to the Old Quarter of Asakusa in the afternoon.
+Arrive in Tokyo and transfer by airport bus to your hotel for a two-night stay in the Japanese capital.
+Spend the remainder of the day recovering from your flight, perhaps with a visit to the old quarter of Asakusa in the afternoon.

 For a quick, jet-lag busting fix of old Tokyo, we recommend the eastern Asakusa district, home of the venerable Sensoji temple.
 Watch worshippers light incense and bow before the city’s oldest shrine, then enjoy the Japanese atmosphere of the surrounding streets, with their antique kimono boutiques and traditional kitchen utensil shops.
 For dinner, head for the main Ginza branch of the famous Kyubey chain, where you’ll find out what real sushi should taste like.
 As with most high-end sushiyas, each piece is made in front of you and served one at a time.
 The flavours are nothing short of a revelation!

 Today you’ll explore Tokyo by public transport with a private guide.
-The first suggested stop will be the Meiji Jingu temple, followed by Omotesando, Japan’s own ‘Champs-Elysees’, with a cruise on the Sumida Gawa river to round off the afternoon.
+The first suggested stop will be the Meiji Jingu temple, followed by Omotesando, Japan’s own ‘Champs-Elysees’, with a cruise on the Sumida Gawa river and a stroll around Hamarikyu Garden to round off the afternoon.

 The capital’s most famous Shinto shrine, Meiji Jingu, is a popular venue for Japanese weddings and if you are lucky, you may see a bride and groom in traditional attire.
 Next, walk with your guide down Omotesando, enjoying the bustle and glamour of Tokyo’s ritziest shopping street.
 In the afternoon, you’ll experience the city from a totally different perspective as you take a cruise down the Sumida Gawa to Hamarikyu-Teien, and exquisite Edo-period garden encircled by skyscrapers, where you can pause for a green tea and a traditional sweet in the delightful lakeside teahouse.